Using Implementation Intentions to Improve Voucher Program Habit Formation

 We hypothesized that helping voucher holders form implementation intentions would lead to stronger habit formation.
 By providing stronger recommendations around purchase behavior at the program outset, voucher recipients would continue to purchase more fruits and vegetables even after the voucher stops.

-We are developed an intervention altering how the vouchers are deployed to change both short and long-term behavior.
+We developed an intervention altering how the vouchers are deployed to change both short and long-term behavior.
 Specifically, the intervention incorporated two aspects:

 - Encouraging program participants to use their vouchers at the stores that they typically purchase their food in to develop the habit of buying fruit and vegetables there.